 Are the puree food molds dishwasher safe?

-Yes.
-Both the silicone and plastic food molds are dishwasher safe making cleaning a breeze.
+Yes all food molds are dishwasher safe making cleaning a breeze.

 Are the puree food molds oven safe?